Cheshulko/Parallel-k-nearest-neighbors-cpp/README.md

-# Parallel _k_-Nearest Neighbor Algorithm
+# Parallel _k_-Nearest Neighbors Algorithm

 ## Overview
-It is c++ parallel implementation of the k-nearest neighbor algorithm using async c++ threads.
-The data are evenly split between _n_ threads that each thread computes the _k_-nearest neighbor for its part of data.
+C++ parallel implementation of the k-nearest neighbors algorithm using async c++ threads.
+The data are evenly split between _n_ threads that each thread computes the _k_-nearest neighbors for its part of data.

 ## Input
 A input file _test_big.txt_ contains coordinates of 9271 _3D_-points in the world space.